EspejoLuis/quantlib-rust/DevLogs/11_November.md

   - Observer -> Instrument (for example Bond).
   - Observable -> Data (for example YieldTermStructure).

-- Instrument inherits 'LazyObject' so it is an Observer (and also and Obeservable but see later).
+- Instrument inherits `LazyObject` so it is an Observer (and also and Obeservable but see later).
 It has therefore an `update()` method that is called when an observable changes in value/source.

-- How ? by using a handle i.e. a pointer to a pointer.
+- How to implement a logic that allows to have an update when there is a change in value or in source ? by using a handle i.e. a pointer to a pointer.
 For example

     ```cpp
     Handle<Quote> rate;